ElCapoCodes/Work_related_samples/README.md

 <h1> Work related scripts</h1>

-<p>The list shown below includes some samples of scripts that I create in my different roles to increase productivity. </p>
+<p>The following list provides examples of scripts I have developed in various roles to enhance productivity.</p>

 <table>
  <tr>